scalastuff/scalaleafs/using-templates.md

 </div>
 {% endhighlight %}

 The example shows the 3 things that can be on the right side of a CSS selector: an XML literal, a string or an XML transformation.
-An XML transformation is a NodeSeq => NodeSeq function.
 See [CSS Selectors](/css-selectors.html) for a complete description of allowed selectors.

 ## XML Transformations

 Nearly everything in Scala Leafs is an XML transformation.
+An XML transformation is basically a NodeSeq => NodeSeq function.
 In the example above, the following XML transformations can be identified:

 - The expression `".empty" #> "Nothing here"`
 - The expression ` ".empty" #> "Nothing here" & "#title" #> <h3>Hi There!</h3>`